NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Acai pulp extract.
 Note dark brown, creamy-textured, dense liquid.
 Photo courtesy: https://www.flickr.com/photos.

-Acai berry is a small, round, deep purple fruit obtained from the acai palm tree.
+The acai berry is a tiny, sherical fruit with a rich purple hue, harvested from the acai palm tree.
 Botanically, acai belongs to palm or Arecaceae family of tall trees in the genus Euterpe, and botanically known as Euterpe oleracea.

 Acai palm is a tall, slender tree growing to a height of 15 to 25 m.
 An average mature plant may possess 3-10 well-developed stems of 10-18 cm each in diameter from a single root system.
 It grows better under waterlogged low-lying plains receiving good annual rainfall.
 Each stem behaves like an individual tree and bears 3-5 bunches with each carrying hundreds of berries much similar to areca or date palm.